ST1LLY/ntlm-scrutinizer/README.md

 Use /tests/all-instances-info to get info about all run instances

-Use /tests/dump-and-brute-ntlm' to dump and then brute ntlm by auto for all users from AD or a certain one
+Use /tests/dump-and-brute-ntlm to dump and then brute ntlm by auto for all users from AD or a certain one

+Use /tests/run-benchmark to run the benchmark as hashcat -b -m 1000